 GTS is a telecommunications service provider with network and data centre infrastructure, focused on serving business customers.

 Deutsche Telekom said it is acquiring GTS from a consortium of international private equity firms, including Columbia Capital, HarbourVest Partners, Innova Capital and M/C Partners.

 "We see Deutsche Telekom as the best partner for GTS and are excited about the benefits and opportunities this will create for our customers and employees," said GTS CEO Danny Bottoms.

 Deutsche Telekom said the Slovak assets will be retained by the current owners.
-The remaining parts of GTS Europe which it is acquiring had revenues of 347 million euros and earnings before interest tax depreciation and amortization of 87 million euros in 2012. ($1 = 0.7491 euros) (Reporting by Edward Taylor; Editing by Janet Lawrence)
+The remaining parts of GTS Europe which it is acquiring had revenues of 347 million euros and earnings before interest tax depreciation and amortisation of 87 million euros in 2012. ($1 = 0.7491 euros) (Reporting by Edward Taylor; Editing by Janet Lawrence)

 - Exclusive: Radar data suggests missing Malaysia plane deliberately flown way off course - sources

 - Investigators focus on foul play behind missing Malaysia plane: sources |